The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 The Scalp Microbiome and Why Your Cleanser Shapes It

 The scalp hosts a complex microbiome of bacteria, fungi, and viruses that is intrinsically tied to hair and scalp health.
 This ecosystem is influenced by pH, sebum production, environmental factors, and — critically — the cleansing products applied to it daily.[6]
+A 2025 high-throughput sequencing study tracked scalp microbiome composition through a course of shampoo use and confirmed the effect is direct and measurable, not theoretical.[15]

 Healthy scalps demonstrate higher ratios of Cutibacterium — bacteria that metabolize sebum triglycerides into short-chain fatty acids, helping maintain scalp pH and barrier function.[1]
-Dandruff-affected and seborrheic dermatitis scalps show elevated Malassezia restricta and Staphylococcus, while androgenetic alopecia scalps demonstrate severe overall microbiome dysbiosis that correlates with the degree of follicular miniaturization.[8]
+Dandruff-affected and seborrheic dermatitis scalps show elevated Malassezia restricta and Staphylococcus, while androgenetic alopecia scalps demonstrate overall microbiome dysbiosis that correlates with the degree of follicular miniaturization.[8]

 2025 RCT — Microbiome rediversification drives sustained outcomes

 A 2025 randomized controlled study published in Dermatology and Therapy confirmed that sustained clinical improvement in seborrheic dermatitis required microbiome rediversification — specifically, increasing fungal and bacterial richness while decreasing Malassezia and Staphylococcus dominance.[7]
 The maintenance cleanser used between intensive treatment phases was critical to sustaining these microbiome shifts.
-An antimicrobially aggressive or pH-disruptive cleanser in the home-care phase actively reverses the microbiome improvements achieved in-center.
+An antimicrobially aggressive or pH-disruptive cleanser in the home-care phase can reverse the microbiome improvements achieved in-center.
 This is why the selection of the correct Kapyderm cleansing base for home use is inseparable from the in-center protocol's clinical outcomes.

 The Five Cleansing Bases — Clinical Profiles